thomash303/OceanEngineeringToolbox/README.md

 Publications citing the OET include:
 1. T. Hogan and K. Bubbar, "Ocean Wave Energy Converter Mid-Fidelity Numerical Simulation Tools: A Review," in *Proceedings of the 16th European Wave and Tidal Energy Conference*, Madeira, Portugal, 2025, accepted.

+#### Acknowledgements
+This work is independently developed but draws inspiration from NREL and Sandia National Laboratories’ open-source wave energy converter simulation tool, WEC-Sim, as well as preliminary work at NTNU, to illustrate that an Ocean Engineering library in Modelica is a feasible concept.